yifeikang/Microbiome_MiSeq/1_Directory Structure.md

 wget https://zenodo.org/record/4587955/files/silva_nr99_v138.1_train_set.fa.gz
 ```

-Make sure you are on a login node!
+Make sure you are on a login node to get interenet connection!

 Next, do the same steps for silva_species_assignment_v138.1.fa.gz file